Introduction

 Equipment and Techniques

-Chromatographic techniques can be carried out using various equipment and techniques, including:
+Chromatographic techniques utilize various equipment and methods, including:

 - Column chromatography

-Each technique has its advantages and disadvantages, and the choice of technique depends on the specific application.
+Each technique offers advantages and disadvantages; the choice depends on the specific application.

 Types of Experiments